mailpile/Mailpile/README.md

 **WARNING:**  Mailpile is still experimental and isn't actually very useful yet.
-It'll tell you that you have mail matching a given search and let you sort it and browse the subjects... but it won't help you actually read or write any mail.
-If you are looking for a useful tool right now, you should probably check back in a couple of weeks.
+It'll tell you that you have mail matching a given search and let you sort it, browse the threads and read messages... but it is still won't help you communicate, as there is no way to compose new messages.
+If you just want a useful tool aren't interested in hacking on the code, you should probably check back later or [follow @HerraBRE on Twitter](https://twitter.com/HerraBRE) and watch for updates.

 ## Requirements ##